Day 4: 24 Insights in 24 Days 2018 New Year Marathon

 - Dimming – it’s well known that LG OLEDs after about a minute of static content on screen (common in the grading suite) start to dim, aggressively.
 While this is annoying in SDR, it’s REALLY annoying in HDR.
 You want to turn off the dimming behavior which you can, with the help of an LG service remote (please keep in mind this voids your warranty).

 In my setup, I can’t connect directly to an HDMI output of a BMD I/O device, so I adapt SDI > HDMI.
-Additionally, disabling the metadata flag option in the LG lead (at least on my C7) to really bad SDR/HDR calibrations so I use a box to embed an HDR metadata flag into the HDMI stream.
+Additionally, disabling the metadata flag option in the LG lead (on my C7) to really bad SDR/HDR calibrations so I use a box to embed an HDR metadata flag into the HDMI stream.

 I take 2x 3G loop outs of my HDR reference monitor into 2x 3G inputs of an FSI Box IO.
 This unit stores 1D/3D calibration LUTs in both HD (single channel) or UHD (dual channel up to 2160p30).
 I then take the dual 3G outputs of the Box I/O into two of the inputs of an AJA Hi-5 4k Plus.